 When a few days later somebody I know tweeted the same link saying “$4 for toast?!”
 I thought, you’ve missed the point.
 Firstly, food trends are all about nostalgia: no one’s paying $4 for toast.
 They’re partly paying for the memory of all the toast they had as a child, too.

 But really this article is about self preservation - knowing what you need to do to survive.
-The last time I felt intensely emotionally vulnerable - a situation where my emotions were entirely caught up in somebody else, and I had very, very little power over what was going to happen - I gravitated towards what I called “kids’ food”.
+The last time I felt intensely emotionally vulnerable - a situation where my emotions were entirely caught up in somebody else, and I had very, very little power over what was going to happen - I gravitated towards what I told my shrink was “kids’ food”.
 Macaroni cheese, fish pie, spaghetti bolognese.
 It’s a way of building certainty and comfort into a time where it can’t be found elsewhere.
 Reading this article isn’t reading about toast.
 It’s reading about Carrelli knowing herself well enough to know that she is vulnerable to complete emotional instability, and building her entire life around helping herself through that.
 Surround yourself with others by running a cafe.
 Fill that cafe with cinnamon toast.
 Know what you need to do, and do it.
 (Or: build your own damn house.)

 Two weeks out of London for the first time since about 2009, when I spent a summer in Berlin.
 It’s a treat to have the brain space to sit and read for a few hours; I started writing this on day 3 when I was averaging at a book a day.
 When I packed I tried to pick books I’d been meaning to read for a while, or that I’d just got and was excited about.